Ricky Seals-Jones Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Season Stats

+- So far this season, 11.2% of the 241 passes thrown by his team have gone Seals-Jones' way.

-- Seals-Jones has seen the ball thrown his way nine times in the red zone this season, 37.5% of his team's 24 red zone pass attempts.
+- With nine targets in the red zone this season, Seals-Jones has been on the receiving end of 37.5% of his team's 24 red zone pass attempts.

-- The Football Team have run 56.8% passing plays and 43.2% rushing plays this season.
-They rank 19th in the NFL in scoring.
+- The Football Team have called a pass in 56.8% of their plays from scrimmage this year while staying on the ground 43.2% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Seals-Jones' matchup with the Broncos.